 With this in mind, and to ensure everyone feels welcome, we have created cafes and lounges where parents can feel comfortable and ‘at home’.
 At all times, parents are welcome to visit, drop by, enjoy the environment, have a casual catch up or a formal meeting with a teacher, counsellor or principal or to spend time with other parents in one of our cafes or many parent clubs.

 We are always promoting learning opportunities beyond the class for students as well as providing a rich ongoing professional learning environment for our staff and workshops and presentations for parents.

 The Origins Research and Learning Institute (ORLI) is based at Innova Academy and offers a regular program of courses and workshops for staffs and parents and is open to staff and parents from other schools.

 Service and Action

-A key part of our learning program is to develop an understanding of themselves as global citizens and their responsibilities as stewards of this world.
-We expect all children to ‘be aware, take care and take action’ as members of their local and the global community – taking action to take care of the environment, animals and to people in need people.
+A key part of our learning programme is for our students to develop an understanding of themselves as global citizens and their responsibilities as stewards of this world.
+We expect all students to ‘be aware, take care and take action’ as members of their local and the global community – taking action to take care of the environment, animals and to people in need people.

-Innova Academy incorporates the UN Sustainable Development Goals within its curriculum and the ‘Innova Action’ program together with the IB service learning programs are informed by and work towards attaining these goals – thinking globally and acting locally.
+Innova Academy incorporates the United Nations Sustainable Development Goals within its curriculum and the ‘Innova Action’ programme together with the IB service-learning programmes are informed by and work towards attaining these goals – thinking globally and acting locally.

-Character and leadership are not qualities that children learn from books – they need to be modeled and lived daily and they need real world practice to forge.
+Character and leadership are not qualities that students learn from books – they need to be modelled and lived daily and they need real-world practice to forge.
 Being part of a service and action team also develops complex project management skills – including all of the critical 2020 Future Work Skills necessary to be successful in the future.